-Introducing Your New Puppy to Your Cat
+How To: Introducing a Puppy to a Cat

 Have you ever wondered how to introduce a puppy to a cat?
 I am a cat person!
 There, I said it!

+Cats have special needs.
 And, cats are not usually willing to openly embrace change, especially when that “change” comes in the form of a jumping, barking, and chasing ball of fur.
 I’m referring to adopting a doggy companion to go with your cat.
 If you don’t do things correctly, you could end up with a traumatized cat with health concerns (like UTI), or not using their cat box.

 Most puppies sincerely lack good manners.

 I think the average cat thinks that while humans lack good “cat” manners, puppies have abhorrent behavior!

 I, personally, don’t want my puppy to realize that he is even capable of chasing my cat.

 So, I put my puppy on a leash.
 Not only does this help to teach my puppy basic manners and impulse control, it prevents him from adopting a lot of bad behaviors.

 Let’s face it, I am not going to allow my puppy to chase my cat!